Ask the Experts: Pneumococcal: Recommendations for Adults

 People who have had PCV13 and PPSV23 after the 65th birthday are not routinely recommended to receive additional doses of pneumococcal vaccine; however, they may receive a dose of PCV20 or PCV21 at least 5 years after their most recent pneumococcal vaccination based on shared clinical decision-making.
 The benefit of PPSV23 wanes after about 5 or more years.
 Considerations for PCV20 or PCV21 in this situation include the patient’s overall health and risk of pneumococcal disease, their desire to be protected, and time since last pneumococcal vaccination.

-The patient may be given one dose of any recommended PCV: PCV15, PCV20, or PCV21.
+The patient may be given one dose of PCV20 or PCV21.
 CDC estimates that PCV20 targets serotypes that cause approximately 54% of invasive pneumococcal disease (IPD) in people age 65 years and older in the United States and that PCV21 targets serotypes that cause approximately 85% of IPD cases in that U.S. age group.
-CDC does not recommend additional doses of PPSV23 for a person who received a dose of PPSV23 on or after age 65 years, regardless of the interval since vaccination.
+In some parts of the Western United States, pneumococcal serotype 4 is known to be responsible for more than 30% of IPD cases and state or local public health officials may advise healthcare providers that a product that covers serotype 4 (PCV20) may provide broader coverage than national estimates suggest.
+CDC does not recommend additional doses of PPSV23.

-No. All adults age 65 years and older without a prior PCV vaccination are now routinely recommended to receive PCV20 or PCV21 alone or a 2-dose series of PCV15 followed by PPSV23 one year later.
+No. All adults age 50 years and older without a prior PCV vaccination are now routinely recommended to receive PCV20 or PCV21 alone or a 2-dose series of PCV15 followed by PPSV23 one year later.
 People in this age group with an immunocompromising condition, cochlear implant, or cerebrospinal fluid leak who are given PCV15 may receive PPSV23 as little as 8 weeks later.
-PCV13 is no longer recommended for adults; however, CDC states that in rare situations where no PCV15 or PCV20 is available and a patient is otherwise unlikely to be vaccinated, an available dose of PCV13 may be used.
+PCV13 is no longer recommended for adults; however, CDC states that in rare situations where no PCV15, PCV20, or PCV21 is available and a patient is otherwise unlikely to be vaccinated at all, an available dose of PCV13 may be used.

 Yes.
 Adalimumab is a potent anti-inflammatory drug that blocks the activity of tumor necrosis factor (TNF).
 Adalimumab is considered immunosuppressive because serious infections have been reported in people taking the drug, including tuberculosis and infections caused by viruses, fungi, or bacteria.
 A person taking adalimumab or other drugs that affect TNF activity (such as infliximab [Remicade], certolizumab pegol [Cimzia], golimumab [Simponi], or etanercept [Enbrel]) should be considered to have immunosuppression and receive PCV20 or PCV21 alone or PCV15 followed by PPSV23.
 Clinicians can consider giving PPSV23 as soon as 8 weeks after PCV15 in this case, in order to accelerate protection against strains of pneumococcus unique to PPSV23.